 The City of Fresno Deferred Compensation Board Rules and Regulations set forth Officers of the Board, Meetings, Ad Hoc Committees, Amendments to Rules and Regulations, Definitions and details concerning Elections of Employee Members.
 Regular meetings of Board are held on the fourth Thursday of February and August each year.

-The Deferred Compensation Plan Document sets forth the provisions of the Plan which is intended to quality as an Eligible Deferred Compensation Plan within the meaning of Internal Revenue Code §457(b) of 1986 as amended (“IRC”) sponsored by an Eligible Governmental Employer.
+The Deferred Compensation Plan Document sets forth the provisions of the Plan which is intended to qualify as an Eligible Deferred Compensation Plan within the meaning of Internal Revenue Code §457(b) of 1986 as amended (“IRC”) sponsored by an Eligible Governmental Employer.

 - What is the Deferred Compensation Plan?